-- The national water initiative is only a short/ mid to term approach to water security management.
+- National water initiative is only a short/ mid to term approach to water security management.

-- The states and utilities are primarily focused on short and mid-term water security.
+- States and utilities are primarily focused on short and mid-term water security.

 - A long-term national water initiative needs to be put in place to ensure the long-term sustainability of our water security.

-- The current and proposed national water initiative review is a “bottom-up” approach, which needs to be matched with a long term, “top down” approach to water management.
+- Current and proposed national water initiative review is a “bottom-up” approach, which needs to be matched with a long term, “top down” approach to water management.
 The long-term approach needs to take a “right to left” strategic approach.